ryze BY SECTOR

 We know Define-XML – so you don’t have to

-Formedix has many years of experience and a wealth of knowledge of CDISC standards – including define.xml.
-We are members of the Define-XML Development team.
-As such, Formedix had a key role in the development of the Define-XML 2.0 standard (and also the upcoming Define-XML 2.1 standard).
-We draw on this knowledge to implement key requirements of the Define-XML standard into our visual define.xml editor tool.
+Our team has many years of experience and a wealth of knowledge of CDISC standards – including visual define XML automation.
+We are members of the Define-XML Development team and had a key role in the development of the Define-XML 2.0 standard (and also the upcoming Define-XML 2.1 standard).
+We draw on this knowledge to incorporate key CDISC requirements of the Define-X<ML Standard in our visual define.xml editor tool.
+See the define.xml 2.0 specification in PDF format here.

 Automatically comply with Define-XML

-Being able to embed the Define-XML standard into our platform helps you automatically abide by the Define-XML standard when designing your metadata.
+With the Define-XML standard embedded into ryze helps you automatically abide by the Define-XML standard when designing your metadata.
 You have an immediate advantage.
 This also minimizes future effort needed to create define compliant metadata – you know that compliance will be incorporated into your dataset design by default!

 What about updates?

-Formedix is at the forefront of updates to standards.
+ryze is at the forefront of updates to standards.
 We quickly integrate any updates across all aspects of our platform.
-And we continue to support previous versions of standards so that you’ve got the flexibility to create define.xml in whatever version you need.
+And we continue to support previous versions of standards so that you’ve got the flexibility to create define in whatever version you need.

-You can easily create dataset metadata specifications in Formedix.
+You can easily create dataset metadata specifications in ryze.
 To make things easier, we’ve embedded the Define-XML standards into the dataset design process.
-This means that anytime you create datasets in Formedix, they will conform to the Define-XML standard.
-The platform guides you on what to create, so that your metadata is Define-XML compliant.
+This means that anytime you create datasets in ryze, they will conform to the Define-XML standard. ryze guides you on what to create, so that your metadata is Define-XML compliant.

 SDTM, ADaM, SEND & ARM